AtesComp/rdf-transform/README.md

 # RDF Transform #

 ![Build Status](https://github.com/AtesComp/rdf-transform/workflows/Java%20CI%20with%20Maven/badge.svg)

+"A mo' betta' RDF extension"

+## Introduction ##

-This project adds a graphical user interface (GUI) for transforming OpenRefine project data to RDF-based formats.
+This project uses a graphical user interface (GUI) for transforming OpenRefine project data to RDF-based formats.
 The transform maps the data with a template graph using the GUI.

 RDF Transform is based on the venerable "RDF Extension" ([grefine-rdf-extension](https://github.com/stkenny/grefine-rdf-extension)).
 However, it has been throughly rewritten to incorporate the newer Java and JavaScript technologies, techniques, and processing enhancements.

+## Features, Changes, and Enhancements

 * Transform Tab:
   * RDF Node Editor: Added Prefix selection to the editor with Prefix and LocalPart management throughout the code